How to Make a No-Sew Turkey Centerpiece Craft

 Thanksgiving No-Sew Turkey Centerpiece

-Do you enjoy making your own Thanksgiving decorations?
-Then how about making a no-sew turkey centerpiece to decorate your Thanksgiving table?
+If you enjoy making your own Thanksgiving decorations consider making a no-sew turkey centerpiece to decorate your Thanksgiving table.

 This is not a difficult craft.
 We start out with a pair of ankle socks and some Fiberfil.
 Next, we make the feathers using some beautiful fall prints (these are easy to find in any fabric department this time of year).
 With the addition of beads for eyes, chenille strips for legs, and a fun foam waddle and beak, we have a turkey!
 This Thanksgiving turkey is strictly for decorating—while it does contain stuffing, I do not advise eating it.

 - One pair tan ankle socks (or you can tea-dye a white pair)

 - 1/3 yard of two coordinating autumn prints

 - Scraps of two solid colored fabrics (colors that are in the prints)

 - Merged PDF files: Back turkey feathers, middle turkey feathers, front turkey feathers, back wing, front wing, waddle, and beak